-Pulu began his professional career in New Zealand playing for the Counties Manukau Steelers in the 2012 ITM Cup.
+His form with Bombay impressed the Counties Manukau coaching set up and he joined the side ahead of the 2012 ITM Cup.
 He immediately became a regular starter on the wing and his impressive performances helped them become established in the ITM Cup Premiership Division.

-The year 2015 saw him being named the Wider Training Group for the 2015 Super Rugby season.
+As a result of 3 years of impressive domestic performances for Counties Manukau, Pulu earned a spot in the Chiefs wider training group for the 2015 Super Rugby season.
+Injuries prevented him from playing during his debut season in Hamilton, but he was retained in the wider training group for 2016.
 While still in the Wider Training Group, Pulu made his debut for the Cheifs in the 53-10 win over the Western Force in March 2016.
 He was called in from the bench due to the number of injuries the Cheifs have received in the 2016 season and scored a try in this appearance.

 |2019 - present|